ImShyMike/rustytime/README.md

 ## What is this?

-`rustytime` is a [WakaTime](https://wakatime.com) compatible server that can be used to track time in most apps with any of the existing [plugins](https://wakatime.com/plugins)!
+`rustytime` is a [WakaTime](https://wakatime.com) compatible backend that can be used to track time in most apps/IDEs with any of the existing [plugins](https://wakatime.com/plugins)! (or you could even [make your own](https://wakatime.com/help/creating-plugin) plugin)

 ## Local Development